JustinLove/onelife-client-patches/README.md

 ### Autorun

 Double-click to enable an auto-run mode.
 Dotted line trails will always be shown while active.
 Click again or catch your cursor to stop.
+You will only follow roads while running, so it less likely to get taken away unexpectedly.

-> This feature can be adjusted or disabled by the setting file `maxDoubleClickFrames.ini`.
+> This feature can be adjusted or disabled by the setting file `settings/maxDoubleClickFrames.ini`.
 Set to 0 to disable double click to run; you can't click twice in 1 frame.
+> `settings/followRoadsOnlyWhileRunning.ini`.
+Set to 0 to restore standard behavior.

 ### Hit Detection